Securing career opportunities and professional employment for artists

 Through professional mentoring, the SCOPE program enabled participants to develop relationships with prominent professionals who supported their growing contribution to the general community.
 Artists reported higher earning capacity and an increased ability to contribute to arts and non-arts communities.

-Artists supplementing artistic income showed a change in focus from employment traditionally considered the artists’ option for additional income, e.g. call centres, customer service, hospitality, retail etc. These employment options had, until their participation in SCOPE, become their primary sources of income at the completion of their artistic careers.
+Artists supplementing their artistic income showed a change in focus from employment traditionally considered the artists’ option for additional income (e.g. call centres, customer service, hospitality, retail etc).
+These employment options had, until their participation in SCOPE, become their primary sources of income at the completion of their artistic careers.
 SCOPE changed this focus by building new skills, confidence and opportunities for participating artists.